alpha-kr/binarytodecimal/README.md

-# binarytodecimal
+# Binary to decimal!

-my first app made in flutter
+> this app allow you convert from   base 2  to  base 10  was my first
+> experiment during the learning of flutter.